Acetaminophen Warnings

 In rare cases, acetaminophen can contribute to Stevens-Johnson Syndrome (SJS), acute generalized exanthematous pustulosis and toxic epidermal necrolysis (TEN).
 Approximately 5.2% of SJS and TEN cases are linked to acetaminophen.
 The FDA identified the link in 2013 and warned that all three reactions can be fatal.

-- TEN is a life-threatening condition that causes the skin and mucous membrane to peel off extensively, leading to sepsis and death.
+TEN is a potentially life-threatening condition that causes the skin and mucous membrane to peel off extensively, which may lead to sepsis and death.
 It was first described in 1956 as a skin eruption resembling scalding.

-- SJS is similar to toxic epidermal necrolysis.
+SJS is similar to toxic epidermal necrolysis.
 Approximately 80% of SJS cases are caused by medications.
 SJS causes the skin and sometimes the mucous membranes to peel off and may cause other symptoms throughout the body.
-Both SJS and TEN involve detached skin, but they are distinguished based on the amount of skin affected.
+Both SJS and TEN involve detached skin, but they are distinguished based on the amount of surface area affected.
+SJS is characterized when less than 10% of the body surface area is involved.

 Genetic variations can heighten an individual’s risk, emphasizing the importance of informed medical decisions and awareness among patients and physicians.